P1ti/BankManagement/README.md

 # BankManagement
-I made this app in order to put into practice my knowledge of java until now (I made it using OOP).
+I made this app in order to put into practice my knowledge of Java programming I've acquired so far (I built it using OOP principels).